 Sydney Adams, a California native, began her dance studies at the Santa Rosa Ballet school and continued her studies at San Francisco Ballet School and Dance Theatre, where she became a company member at age 17.
 Later, Ms. Sydney moved to NYC where she was a full scholarship student and went onto become a member of the Richmond Ballet.
 She also was personal assistant to Jerome Robbins and helped with the reconstruction project Jerome Robbins Broadway.
 Since relocating to the South, Ms. Adams has instructed at Spring Hill College, Parapluie Dance Company, and Mobile Ballet.
 Her students have gone on to such fine companies as NYCB, colleges such as SMU, FSU, and summer programs such as San Francisco Ballet, Pacific Nothwest Ballet, and School of American Ballet.

 Christopher has a very distinguished background in dance.
-He brings expressive, human- like, contemporary movement and improvisation to dance.
 His blend of unique movement and individual style has made him one of the most distinctive choreographers around.
-Christopher is also recognized for his innovative jazz choreography.
+Christopher is recognized for his innovative jazz choreography as well as his detailed contemporary style.
 His classes are both electrifying and invigorating.

 Candace Hawes has been dancing for over twenty-four years and twirling for over twenty-one years.
 She began her dance training at Robinson's School of Dance where she was a Company Dancer for over ten years.
 During her time at Baker High School, she discovered her passion for twirling.
 While Feature Twirler at Baker for four years, she discovered her gift of combining baton and dance.
 This combination was high impact entertainment, filled with fire batons, blades, and multiple baton tricks!
 In 2002, she was awarded the Overall Senior Soloist at the Stage One Production National Finals in Gatlinburg, TN.
 After graduation, she attended Troy University where she studied Business Management with a minor in Dance.
 The Stage One National Title and performance video landed her a Band Scholarship and Leadership Scholarship with Troy University as their Feature Twirler.
 She was a Feature Twirler and concert clarinetist, with the "Sound of the South" Marching Band, for six consecutive seasons.
 During her attendance at Troy, she was a member of the Delta Sigma Pi International Business Fraternity, Tau Beta Sigma National Band Sorority, member of the Basketball Dance Team, Miss Troy University "Talent Winner", and also named "Most Outstanding Auxiliary Member" in the "Sound of the South" for two consecutive years.
 After college, she opened a dance and baton studio, in Fairhope, AL, where she owned and operated all aspects of the business for 3 years and shared her love for dance and baton.
 Her current goal is to bring dance-twirl to the Mobile area and share her talent with others!